Perkyrain/SerpentAI_wiki/macOS-Installation-Guide.md

 ### Tesseract

 Serpent.AI includes OCR functionality so that text can be read from game frame regions and leverages Tesseract to do so.
-You can install Tesseract with Homebrew `brew install tesseract`.
+You can install Tesseract with Homebrew:
+`brew install tesseract`
 Language data is also required to have Tesseract return something.
 By default `english` is included.
 If you are planning to work on another language than English, you can install all languages with `brew install tesseract --all-languages` or [manually as needed](https://blog.philippklaus.de/2011/01/chinese-ocr/).

 You can test your Tesseract installation by executing `tesseract --list-langs`.